Image

 Hire Your Newton County, MO Criminal Defense Attorney Now | Combs Waterkotte

-Selecting the right Newton County, MO lawyer can make the difference between your case ending favorably and you spending time incarcerated.
-In contrast to other Newton County defense attorneys, our firm places complete satisfaction at the heart of everything we do.
-When you choose Combs Waterkotte, you can rest assured that you will receive round-the-clock access to the Newton County criminal defense lawyer working on your case.
-No matter what time it or where you are, you can discuss with us your case, the legal process, or any other topic.
+Choosing the right Newton County, MO lawyer can make the difference between your case having a positive outcome and you spending time in jail.
+In contrast to other Newton County defense attorneys, our firm places total client satisfaction at the heart of everything we do.
+When you choose Combs Waterkotte, you can be sure that you will receive 24/7 access to the Newton County criminal defense lawyer working on your case.
+No matter the circumstances, the place, or the hour, you can discuss your case, the legal process, or any other topic.

-When you have been indicted on criminal charges in Newton County, from a simple traffic ticket for an improper lane change to federal felonies, make Combs Waterkotte your first call.
-Give us a call at (314) 900-HELP or contact us online to set up a free consultation, but preceding that we ask you to take a look at what some of our previous clients have said about their time working with the experienced Newton County, MO criminal defense attorneys at Combs Waterkotte.
+When you are looking at criminal charges in Newton County, from a small traffic ticket for speeding to serious felonies, make Combs Waterkotte your first call.
+Call us at (314) 900-HELP or contact us online to set up a free consultation, but before that we ask you to take a look at what some of our previous clients have said about their time working with the driven Newton County, MO criminal defense attorneys at Combs Waterkotte.

 View Service Areas